benonymity/lofasm-processing/README.md

 The `server.py` version is designed to use as many resources as are available, have a small storage footprint, and run on it's own for weeks without interuption.
 We run it on the Hillsdale server.
 While most of the code should be the same, `local.py` is for running on your local computer.

+This code is all designed for Mac; if you want to run on Windows you will need to run it on a Docker VM; it is also much slower.